-OVERVIEW: This funder supports Texas nonprofits in the areas of education, human services, and religious-based groups.
-Much of the funding stays in Dallas, and there is one application cycle per year.
+OVERVIEW: The Katherine C. Carmody Charitable Trust supports Texas nonprofits in the areas of education, human services, and religious-based groups.

 FUNDING AREAS: Education, human services, religion

-IP TAKE: This funder tends to give out $25,000 to $50,000 to well-established groups in Dallas.
+IP TAKE: This funder tends to give to well-established groups in Dallas.
 Groups focused on children and youth have been seeing significant support lately.

-PROFILE: The Katherine C. Carmody Charitable Trust was established in 1957 by Katherine Carmody, who lived in Corsicana, Texas.
-She formed the trust to support charitable causes in Texas.
+PROFILE: Established in 1957, the Katherine C. Carmody Charitable Trust is the grantmaking foundation of Katherine Carmody, who lived in Corsicana, Texas.
+She formed the trust to support charitable causes in the state.
 Carmody was described as a private woman and became a resident of the Adolphus Hotel after the death of her husband.
 The trust has awarded several million dollars to Texas organizations over the years.
 Grantmaking areas of interest are education, human services, and religion.